Digital Asset Management

 Is my data secure when using digital asset management tools?

 Security varies by tool and configuration.
-Sortio offers offline mode that processes files locally on your device without cloud connectivity, along with end-to-end encryption for file metadata.
+Sortio offers offline mode that processes files locally on your device without cloud connectivity, and file metadata is encrypted in transit (TLS 1.2+) and at rest.
 When evaluating any DAM solution, review its privacy policies and data handling practices to ensure they meet your security requirements.

 Related Terms